 What time does my son/daughter need to be in school?

-Registration begins at 8.40am.
-If a student arrives late without an appropriate reason (for example a medical appointment, supported by a letter or appointment card) they will be expected to serve a 10 minute late detention.
-If a student is marked as late twice in a week then they will be placed in an after school detention which takes place between 3.20pm and 4.00 pm.
-For three or more lates in a week, the student will be placed in school detention which takes place on a Friday between 3.20pm and 5.00 pm.
+If a student is marked as late twice in a week to school or lessons then they will be placed in a C2 detention which takes place between 3.20pm and 4.05 pm on Mondays, Tuesdays, Thursdays and Fridays/3.05pm and 3.50pm on Wednesdays.
+For three or more lates to school or lessons in a week, the student will be placed in a late detention, which takes place on a Friday between 3.20pm and 5.20pm.
+If a student is persistently late to school or lessons, then they will placed in isolation.

 What should my son/daughter do if they arrive late to school after registration?

 Up until the end of registration, students should go to their tutor room where their tutor will mark them as late.
-After that they should go to the Attendance Office (Hillgrove site) or reception (Borrington site) where they will be registered as late.
+After that they should go to reception where they will be registered as late.

 What number do I ring if my son/daughter is ill?